DTS-STN/Service-Canada-Design-System/README.md

 ### Playground ⛹🏽‍♀️⛹🏽‍♂️

 Sometimes it's helpful to see a component in an actual application being rendered in the browser.
-This project included a create-react-app application with the decd-design-system package being installed via a symlink in the node modules thus simulating a client project.
+This project includes a create-react-app application with the decd-design-system package being installed via a symlink in the node modules thus simulating a client project.
 To run this project

 First run rollup in watch mode